vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 ### Q68.
 What are bitwise operators used for?

 **Answer:** They operate on the individual bits of integral operands.
-The chapter covers bitwise AND, OR, XOR, complement, and shifts.
+The -> covers bitwise AND, OR, XOR, complement, and shifts.

 ### Q69.
 What does `sizeof` provide?